ioannes041424/white-labeled-Conversational-AI-Builder-TASK/README.md

 ## Acknowledgments

 - GitHub Models for GPT-4 API access
-- ElevenLabs for text-to-speech API
+- Google Cloud for text-to-speech API
 - Django framework for Development
 - Bootstrap for responsive design
 - Render for hosting platform